run-llama/rags/README.md

 Write a concise and descriptive title for your issue.
 This should give a quick overview of the problem or feature you're addressing.

 ###  Describe the Issue
-Please pprovide a detailed description of the issue.
+Please provide a detailed description of the issue.
 Include information such as:
 Steps to reproduce the problem (if it's a bug).
 The expected behavior.
 The actual behavior (if it's a bug).